TZstatsADS/Spring2020-Project3-group8/README.md

 | xgb_colored | 55.4% | 31.7s | 175s | 0.06s | 38.6s |

-+ Project summary: In this project, we created a classification engine for facial emotion recognition.
-We first did the data cleaning process.
-By zooming, rotating and choosing the poinnts, we put all the faces in the images horizontal.
-Then we did feature choosing.
-We mainly chose the distance feature, angle feature, color feature to improve the accuracy.
-Finally we used GBM as baseline, improved it and used SVM and XGB model to predict facial emotion.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.